 In the app, we presented the users with a series of poetic provocations.
 Our goal with these parts of the design was to invite a playful mindset which could trigger visitors’ imagination, build attentiveness, evoke emotions as well as facilitate reflection.
 The provocations were presented as playful challenges.
 They would prompt participants to put themselves in a specific state of mind, using their imagination and their bodies to interact with the museum environment.
 These challenges ranged from being light-hearted, to more emotionally challenging.

 Furthermore, for each theme the participants were presented with a question which they could answer inside the app.
 The purpose was to provoke reflections on the different topics addressed, and to link the experience at the museum with personal life outside of it.
 After submitting an answer, it was possible to view answers from other participants.

-The visitors who tested the Monuments app, inside the museum, viewed it as a very personal experience.
+The visitors who tested the Monuments app inside the museum viewed it as a very personal experience.
 They interpreted the challenges and questions as a way to make a personal and emotional connection with the historical content.
-One visitor described the experience as an “historical/emotional roller-coaster”.
+One visitor described the experience as a “historical/emotional roller-coaster”.
 In this way, the experience became ‘bigger’– not just about learning history, but to some degree also about connecting with challenging aspects of life such as death, conflict and forgiveness.
-Using play and imagination were also seen as a way to “communicate with the space” and putting the participant in an “active role”, as well as challenging them to think for themselves.
+Play and imagination were also seen as ways to “communicate with the space” and putting the participant in an “active role”, as well as challenging them to think for themselves.
 They saw the questions in the app as ways to reflect and contribute, but also as concrete reminders that people have very diverse perspectives on things.